-USE PERMIT:
+USE PERMIT

-The Commission has reviewed the use permit request in accordance with the requirements of Napa County Code §18.124.070 and makes the following findings:
+The Commission has reviewed the use permit major modification request in accordance with the requirements of Napa County Code §18.124.070 and makes the following findings:

-8. The Commission has the power to issue a use permit under the zoning regulations in effect as applied to the property;
+12. The Commission has the power to issue a use permit major modification under the zoning regulations in effect as applied to the Property.

-Recommended Findings Vida Valiente Winery Use Permit P20-00079 Analysis: The project is consistent with Agricultural Watershed (AW) zoning district regulations.
+Analysis: The project is consistent with Agricultural Watershed (AW) zoning district regulations.
 A winery (as defined in Napa County Code Section 18.08.640) and uses in connection with a winery (see Napa County Code Section 18.20.030) are permitted in an AW zoned district with an approved use permit.
 The project complies with the requirements of the Winery Definition Ordinance (Ord.
 No. 947, 1990) and the remainder of the Napa County Zoning Ordinance (Title 18, Napa County Code) as applicable.

-- 9. The procedural requirements set forth in Chapter 18.124 of Napa County Code have been met; Analysis: The use permit application has been appropriately filed, noticed, and public hearing requirements have been met.
-The hearing notice and intent to adopt a Mitigated Negative Declaration for the December 6, 2023, public hearing was posted and published in the Napa Valley Register on November 4, 2023, and copies of the notice were forwarded to property owners within 1,000 feet of the Property.
-The notice for the continued hearing on May 1, 2024, was posted and published in the Napa Valley Register on April 20, 2024, and copies of the notice were forwarded to property owners within 1,000 feet of the Property owners within 1,000 feet of the Property.
-The minor updates to the Revised Mitigated Negative Declaration do not require recirculation of the document. - 10.
-The grant of the Use Permit, as conditioned, will not adversely affect the public health, safety or welfare of the County;
+13. The procedural requirements for a use permit minor modification set forth in Chapter 18.124 of the Napa County Code have been met.

+Analysis: The use permit application has been appropriately filed, noticed, and public hearing requirements have been met.
+The hearing notice and intent to adopt a Mitigated Negative Declaration was posted and published in the Napa Valley Register on December 21, 2024, and copies of the notice were forwarded to property owners within 1,000 feet of the Property.

+14. The grant of a use permit major modification, as conditioned, will not adversely affect the public health, safety, or welfare of the County of Napa.